Moorgreen Icon

 Identify any installations in scope of the UK Emissions Trading Scheme and outline plans to reduce emissions in line with allocated targets.

-• Identify relevant KPIs and measurement approach.
+• Identify relevant KPIs and measurement approach by 2027.

 By moving to the new site, we will have renewable energy e.g. solar panels on the roof.